Courses for Teacher Librarianship Offered across australia

 Master of Education (Teacher Librarianship)

 This course offers a professional teacher-librarianship qualification recognised and accredited by the Australian Library and information Association (ALIA).
 The course is fully online, and is made up of six core and two (8 point) elective subjects, and is normally undertaken by part-time study over two years.
-This period can be extended to four years of part-time study or reduced to one year of full-time study.
+This period can be extended to four years of part-time study.
 The course is open to qualified teachers who hold a four year qualification such as a Bachelor of Education or an undergraduate degree and a Graduate Diploma of Education; or possess other qualifications deemed to be equivalent by the Faculty.
 Applicants who have a three year teaching qualification and one or more years teaching experience will be considered.
 There are no residential schools.

 Master of Information Studies